valentinschabschneider/elliot/README.md

 Elliot is able to output PDF's and HTML.
 The HTML output is a kind of preview of what the generated PDF would look like.

-### Error handling

-Set the header `X-JSON-ERROR-RESPONSE` to recieve errors as a JSON response.

 ## Configuration

 ### Environment variables